 Sulfites – Headache Enemy Number One?

-If you get headaches from red wine sometimes, you’ve probably heard that the reason is the sulfites that naturally occur during the fermentation process.
+If you get headaches from red wine, the reason is the sulfites that naturally occur during the fermentation process.
 Unfortunately, this is a bit of an old wives’ tale.
 Only about 1% of people are actually sensitive to sulfites, and allergic reactions to sulfites include hives or labored breathing, not headaches.
 In fact, white wine is usually higher in sulfites than red.

 What Actually Causes the Headaches?